ctesta-oneillmsft/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/00/README.md

 # Module 0 - Lab environment setup

+Time to complete: 56 minutes

-This module helps learners prepare their lab environments for the modules that follow.
+The following instructions enables learners to prepare their lab environments for the modules that follow.
 Please run through these instructions prior to starting Module 1.
+These instructions are provided on the assumption you will be using a pre-installed virtual machine provided for the course

 ## Lab details